pixelvirt/documentations/docs/pixelview/k8s-integration.md

   namespace: pixelview

 ```
- **Apply Service Account**
- Apply the ServiceAccount to create it in your Kubernetes cluster:
+Apply the ServiceAccount to create it in your Kubernetes cluster :
 ``` bash
 kubectl apply -f serviceaccount.yaml
 ```